In Part 1 of this series the idea of “Great Replacement” is described and defined, relying on formulations by Renaud Camus (Camus, 2016) and others.

 Up to the 19th century there has been only one big wave of immigration into Britain: that of the Huguenots — French Protestants — in the late 17th century, 50,000 of whom entered Britain, fleeing persecution in France.
 This corresponded to about 0.8% of the population of Great Britain, which was then about 6.5 million.

-There was much immigration from Ireland to England and to Scotland during the 19th century, many of them fleeing from the potato famine in Ireland during the 1840’s.
+There was much immigration from Ireland to England and to Scotland during the 19th century, many of the immigrants fleeing from the potato famine in Ireland during the 1840’s.
 At the very top of the immigration, about 4 % of the population of England, Scotland and Wales was Irish-born.
 After that, the proportion of the Irish-born decreased and by 1901 they constituted only 2 % of the population.

 While the immigration of the Irish was indeed substantial, it was different from the immigration by Huguenots (and of the Jews, mentioned below): as Ireland was part of Great Britain at that time, immigration from Ireland was internal migration.